Treating Insect and Bee Stings

 - Swelling, lasting a few hours

-- Increased redness around sting
+- Increased redness around the sting

 - Swelling beyond sting (usually, dissipates after 5-10 days)